6harat/store_scrapper/README.md

         * `source bin/activate`                             (or equivalent windows activate cmd)
         * `pip install play_scraper`                        (install project dependencies)
         * `python -i sweeper.py`                            (start execution)
-        * `press ctrl+c`                                    (this stops the program)
+        * `press ctrl+c`                                    (stops the program)

-    _NOTE_: You might need to press ctrl+d and ctrl+c as well again in that order to properly exit from the command line (this is a bug in the program and will be fixed soon).
+    _NOTE_: You might need to press `ctrl+d` and `ctrl+c` as well again in that order to properly exit from the command line (this is a bug in the program and will be fixed soon).
-    The log file gets generated at log/sweeper_<timestamp>.log On pressing ctrl+c the execution of the program is stopped and the data collected so far is dumped into opt/sweeper_<timestamp>.json
+    The log file gets generated at `log/sweeper_<timestamp>.log` On pressing `ctrl+c` the execution of the program is stopped and the data collected so far is dumped into `opt/sweeper_<timestamp>.json`
-    Total number of records and time taken for execution is printed in both console and the log file.
+    Total number of records and time taken for execution are printed in both console and log file.
 + **closing out**:
     - current_folder:     `store_scraper`
     - execute_command:    `deactivate`                      (or equivalent windows deactivate cmd)